Back to all posts

 • a monthly rhythm that can shift between home work and outside work

 The tradeoff is backup density.
-If one cafe is full, Roma Norte gives you more immediate alternatives.
+Roma Norte gives you more immediate cafe and coworking choices if one place is full.
 In Roma Sur, the apartment matters more because you may work from home more often.
-Prioritize a unit that can carry a full workday instead of relying on cafes as the primary office.

 Del Valle: Routine, Errands, and Residential Calm